-- Ensuring that a long-term plan is in place creates certainty for the future growth of the city and the highquality of life in the region. - Through the Saskatoon North Partnership for Growth, with Warman, Martensville, Osler and the Rural Municipality of Corman Park, important strides have been made in developing a policy and planning framework that ensures everyone in the region benefits from future growth and provision of services.
+- Ensuring that a long-term plan is in place creates certainty for the future growth of the city and the highquality of life in the region. - Through the Saskatoon North Partnership for Growth, important strides have been made in developing a policy and planning framework that ensures everyone in the region benefits from future growth and provision of services.